microsoft/pxt-arcade/docs/hardware/adding.md

 ## ~ hint
 **Warning**: Multi-player communications is under development now and it may change.
-It's fine build prototypes, but for production hardware please contact us at arcadehdw@microsoft.com.
+It's fine to build prototypes, but before any production hardware please contact us at arcadehdw@microsoft.com.
 ## ~

 Multi-player communications between Arcade devices is based on [JACDAC](https://jacdac.org), a protocol for networking over a single-wire connection.
 It lets you play multiplayer games by connecting Arcades together with standard stereo audio cables.
-More than two arcades can be connected using headphone splitters.
+More than two arcades can be connected using commonly available headphone splitters.

-Note that JACDAC power delivery is still under development so **you should leave the tip of the jack connector disconnected**.
+Note that JACDAC power delivery is still under development so **you must leave the tip of the jack connector disconnected**.

-While the schematics use a 3.5mm jack connector with switches, you can also use one without switches, as they are not used.
+The multi-player connector can either be a 3-way or a 4-way 3.5mm audio jack socket.
+Contact switching is not required.
+Many alternative connectors exist, the second page of the reference design schematic lists some of these.
+Please test a connector before designing it in to make sure it does not short together the base of the shaft and the tip during insertion.

 ![JACDAC without power](/static/hardware/nopowerjacdac.png)

+## Power management #power

+Arcade supports 'soft' power control and a hardware power switch is therefore unnecessary.
+Not only does this reduce cost, the auto-power-off feature improves battery life.
+Please do not include a power LED that cannot be turned off from the MCU.

+A 3.3V regulator is likely to be needed.
+It should be robust to any unfiltered transients on the USB power line and to downstream short-circuits which may occur if the Arcade board has no enclosure.
+If it is possible to touch the regulator, it must not get too hot to touch under any circumstances.

+There is an optional `PWREN` signal - if defined, the software will pull it high on boot, and keep it low during sleep.
+The idea is for it to control the power supply to the display, accelerometer, and other on-board components.
+We shut down display back lighting and the accelerometer (if any) in sleep mode.
+We also put the CPU into deep sleep.
+If you want to include a power LED, control it via the `PWREN` signal.

+An optional `BATTSENSE` can be connected to a voltage divider and to the battery.
+This is not yet supported in software.

+## USB connector #usb

+Arcade must have a micro USB socket for power and UF2 programming.
+We recommend a part with through-hole mechanical solder-down tabs to provide more strength, especially if there is no physical enclosure to add mechanical strength.
+We recommend adding ESD protection for the USB data lines and a zener diode to clamp the Vbus power line and thereby limit over-voltage transients during USB connection.

+## Battery power #battery

+Arcade boards should ideally have provision for battery power: a battery connector, a battery holder and/or a LiPo recharging circuit.
+For regular batteries we suggest using a JST connector of the same style and polarity as that used on the Adafruit Circuit Playground Express.

+## LEDs #leds

+Up to 4 LEDs can be defined.
+The first two can be also used for JACDAC status.

-### Accelerometer #accelerometer
+## Accelerometer #accelerometer

 An accelerometer is optional.
 We currently support the following parts: